 How to get from Maspalomas to Las Palmas de G.C. and vice versa: public transport

 As we told you at the beginning of the post, you can also start the route from Maspalomas and finish at the city.
 To go from Las Palmas de Gran Canaria to Maspalomas or from Maspalomas to Las Palmas de Gran Canaria there is a direct bus.
 The bus is number 30 and leaves from the Santa Catalina Park (very close to Las Canteras) to the Maspalomas Lighthouse, very close to the Maspalomas Beach.
 The trip is approximately one hour.
 We recommend you to have a look at our post about how to get around Gran Canaria.

 For those who have a car, time and desire to know the diversity of Gran Canaria

 If you have a car, you have the fastest option to go from north to south is on the east highway of the island.
 However, if you have time enough after the visit to the city and you want to discover the interior of Gran Canaria, you can also cross the interior of the island by car to get to the south.
 Keep in mind that the road is mountainous, there are quite a few curves and it’s 2 hours of driving.
-In any case, it is very worthwhile and you can make stops in San Mateo, Natural Monument of Roque Nublo and Fataga.
+In any case, it is very worthwhile and you can make stops in Natural Monument of Roque Nublo and Fataga.
 In this way, you would arrive to Maspalomas later.
 However, you can always go directly to the viewpoint that we mentioned to appreciate the view.